gopaljha16/150Days-of-Dsa-Learning/readme.md

 # Day24: Memory Allocation in 2D and 3D Array
 # Day25: Introduction to Recursion
 # Day26: How to solve recursion problems from 4 different methods
-# Day27: Factorial sum , Sum of square using recursion
+# Day27: Factorial sum , Sum of square using , sum of n numbers , power of numbers recursion